rainbewwo/RainbowBot/README.md

-# RainbowBot
+# rainbowBot
-All about RainbowBot
+All about rainbowBot, a discord bot made by myself.